samueltardieu/recoverjpeg/recoverjpeg.md

 -s *cutoffsize*
 : Set the cutoff size in bytes.
 Files smaller than that will be ignored.

+-S *skipsize*
+: Set the number of bytes to skip at the beginning of the filesystem image.
+This can be used to resume an interrupted session, in conjunction with *-i*.
+The number of bytes may be rounded down to be a multiple of a memory page size in order to improve performances.

 -v
 : Be verbose and describes the process of jpeg identification.
 By default, if this flag is not used, recoverjpeg will print a progress bar showing